What They Do: Financial clerks do administrative work, keep records, help customers, and carry out financial transactions.

 How to Become One: A high school diploma is typically required for most financial clerk positions.
 These workers typically learn their job duties through on-the-job training.

-Job Outlook: Employment of financial clerks is projected to show little or no change over the next ten years.
+Job Outlook: Employment of financial clerks is projected to decline 3 percent over the next ten years.

 Related Careers: Compare the job duties, education, job growth, and pay of financial clerks with similar occupations.